Ariston Bathhouse raid: Trials

 In People v.
-Kregel, the defense relied on the physical impossibility of sodomy.
+Kregel, the defense relied on the physical impossibility of sodomy under the circumstances in which the defendant was charged with committing the act.
 Andrew Kregel was a tailor who was married with five children.
-At trial, Kregel was said to have entered the bathhouse around 1:00 a.m. where he was approached by a man named Charles Chamberlin.
+At trial, Kregel was said to have entered the bathhouse around 1:00AM, where he was approached by a man named Charles Chamberlin.
 The prosecution alleged that Chamberlin had performed anal sex with Kregel, while another man, John Rogers, performed oral sex on Kregel.
 All three were arrested by police about an hour later.
 However, Kregel denied the alleged sex acts, and maintained that he had never been to a Turkish bathhouse before and that he received the ticket to the bathhouse from a customer at his shop in exchange for fixing a coat.

 At that point, Dr. Pierre A. Siegelstein was called by the defense.
 He said that he had testified in two prior sodomy trials, and that anal sex performed by two men standing up was physically impossible for physiological reasons.
 A medical expert specializing in sex crime cases, William Travers Gibb, refuted this claim, and said that upright anal sex was possible.
 Eventually, it was declared a mistrial and Kregel's bail was reduced from $2,000 to $750.

 In People v.
 Galbert, the defense cited the "physical impossibility" and "mathematical impossibility" of the crime.
-A bathhouse employee was called and testified that the couches in the room where Galbert was found were a little more than a foot high, and Charles LeBarbier, Galbert's attorney, suggested that the couches were too low to permit the crime to have taken place.
+A bathhouse employee was called and testified that the couches in the room where Galbert was found were a little more than 1 ft high, and Charles LeBarbier, Galbert's attorney, suggested that the couches were too low to permit the crime to have taken place.
 Galbert was an architect for Carrère and Hastings.
 Carrere, also an architect, was called to attest to Galbert's mental health along with four other character witnesses.
 When Galbert was found guilty, LaBarbier used his resistance against the police during his arrest as a testament to his masculinity.